 The official blog of the Lung Institute.

 There are many places to get news online, such as blogs, websites, some random e-mail chain letter your cousin sent you.
-That’s why each week, the Lung Institute searches the internet to find trending news stories relating to lung disease, stem cell therapy and lung health.
+That’s why each week, the Lung Institute searches the internet to find trending news stories relating to lung disease, cellular therapy and lung health.
 Check out the latest edition of This Week in Lung Disease news.

 ‘Healthy Smoker’?
 Think Again